varunj166/react-proforma/README.md

 Alright, so everything looks good, but we're going to need some **validation**.

-Thankfully, React Proforma makes that almost comically easy!
+Thankfully, React Proforma makes that almost too easy!

 ### Validation